thomasperi/tubux/README.md

 But ES6 classes can't have private instance variables like regular function closures can.
 As of early 2020, private fields aren't supported in all major browsers, and private methods are still in draft status.
 So it'll be a while before we can expect support across browsers.

 Tubux is a way to define a constructor in a way that resembles a class.
-It also lets you easily generate accessors, which are getter/setter methods that can register listeners and sanitize input.
+It also lets you easily generate accessors, which are access-controlled getter/setter methods that can sanitize input and register listeners.

 ## Documentation
 https://thomasperi.github.io/tubux/